nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The user can reschedule the due date of an existing chapter with the `reschedule` command, which follows the following format: `reschedule CHAPTER_INDEX DATE(yyyy-MM-dd)`.

 The reschedule chapter feature is facilitated by `ChapterList` and `Chapter`.
+The list of user's chapters are stored internally as `ChapterList`.
 In addition, it implements the following operations:
-* `ChapterList#getChapter()` - Returns a chapter based on the specified index from the list of chapters.
+* `ChapterList#getChapter()` - Gets a chapter based on the specified index from the list of chapters.
 * `Chapter#setDueBy()` — Sets the due date of the chapter.

 For instance, the user wants to reschedule the due date `2020-12-12` of the chapter `Chapter 1`  from the module `CS2113T`, a detailed description of what happens is shown below: